 I’ve been playing around with Ye Olde Canvas again.
 This time I wanted to use several techniques in one animation, including the Page Visibility API, and combine those with some behaviors outside of the canvas itself.
-I also wanted to put an Easter egg into my site.
-Because Spider-Man.

 So what’s going on with this thing?